TmekkeL/socio/README.md

 What started as a project with ambitious goals made me realize there were already existing solutions out there.
 That’s why I chose to focus on building a solid, reusable foundation — a core piece that I can adapt and build on for future projects.
 This was my fourth attempt for this project, started somewhere around 20th of Januari 2025 with the first attempt.
-The fourth attempt(start: 20th of March) has been build in less than 40 hours hours(25th of March).
+The fourth attempt(start: 20th of March) has been build in less than 40 hours(25th of March).